MagnusS/mirage-bench/README.md

 When after_last_test\* is executed, all results should already have been gathered in /result/timestamp/test-group-name/local_test_x_remote_test/[local|remote].
 The directories will also include stderr and stdout logs.

-### Test script environment
-Each test-script is executed in its result directory.
-Anything stored in this directory is gathered by the test framework when the test completes.

 The results directory has the following structure:

 ```